Medibank Overseas Visitor Health Cover

 - When you go to hospital.
 Typically, a hospital will arrange payment directly with Medibank and you'll pay the excess or gap expenses where applicable.

 - Claiming out of hospital doctors services.
-You can arrange this with your doctor in consultation with Medibank, or pay up front and claim the cost from Medibank yourself online or by sending in a form.
+You can arrange this with your doctor in consultation with Medibank, or pay upfront then claim back from Medibank by posting in a claim form or visiting a Medibank store.

-- Claiming extras (Working Visa Top 85 cover only): Your Medibank card can be swiped at participating providers to claim the cost of extras on the spot and you can simply pay the difference yourself.
+- Claiming extras (Overseas Workers Premium Hospital, Medical and Extras only).
+Your Medibank card can be swiped at participating providers to claim the cost of extras on the spot and you can simply pay the difference yourself.

 How to pay premiums